alisayurev/Valon_Tuner/README.md

 # Valon Tuner Jetson Service
-This repo contains a systemd managed telemetry service and CLI interface for the Valon 5015 RF Synthesizer.
-This service continously polls the valon + exposes telemetry via Unix socket.
+This repo contains a systemd-managed telemetry service and CLI for the Valon 5015 RF Synthesizer designed for NVIDIA Jetson platforms.
+This service continously polls the valon to expose real-time telemetry via Unix domain socket.

+There are two unix domain sockets opened by this service:
+- Telemetry socket expecting another systemd service.
+Provides real-time frequency and power telemetry data for external clients or monitoring services.
+- CLI command socket: Expects control commands from the [CLI](#4-run-the-cli)

 ## Installation for Service on Jetson